Trades Pass Local 793 Resolution on Bill C-377

 Bill C-377 is an Assault on Unions

 IUOE Canadian government affairs director Steven Schumann recently wrote an opinion piece on Bill C-377 that was published on the iPolitics website.
 In the article, Schumann argues that the legislation is an assault on unions.
-Meanwhile, Sean Tucker and Andrew Stevens, assistant professors in the Faculty of Business Administration at the University of Regina, wrote […]
+Meanwhile, Sean Tucker and Andrew Stevens, assistant professors in the Faculty of Business Administration at the University of Regina, wrote an opinion piece in The National Post that suggests the legislation is problematic for a number of reasons.
+Click here to read Schumann’s opinion piece on the iPolitics website.
+Click here to read the opinion […]

 IUOE Canadian government affairs director Steven Schumann recently wrote an opinion piece on Bill C-377 that was published on the iPolitics website.
 In the article, Schumann argues that the legislation is an assault on unions.
 Meanwhile, Sean Tucker and Andrew Stevens, assistant professors in the Faculty of Business Administration at the University of Regina, wrote an opinion piece in The National Post that suggests the legislation is problematic for a number of reasons.